Henry IV, Part 1: Synopsis

 King Henry is also troubled by the behaviour of his eldest son and heir, Hal (the future Henry V).
 Hal spends little time in the royal court, preferring instead to drink in taverns with lowborn and dishonourable companions.
 This makes him an object of scorn to the nobles and jeopardises his legitimacy as heir; early in the play, King Henry laments that he can "See riot and dishonour stain the brow of young Harry."
 Hal's chief friend is Sir John Falstaff, a cowardly, drunken, but quick-witted knight whose charisma and zest for life captivate the Prince.

-In the first scene, the political action of the play is set in motion.
+In the first act, the political action of the play is set in motion.
 King Henry and Hotspur fall out after a disagreement over the treatment of hostages: Hotspur withholds, against the King's orders, hostages taken in recent action against the Scots at the Battle of Homildon Hill, while King Henry refuses to pay Owen Glendower (a Welsh rebel) the ransom for Hotspur's brother-in-law, Edmund Mortimer.
 This disagreement, and the King's harsh treatment of the House of Percy generally, drives them to ally with Welsh and Scot rebels, resolving to depose "this ingrate and cankered Bolingbroke."